- Loan from EBRD to invest in El Roda’s expansion of fruit and vegetable business

 Thanks to the EBRD loan, the company will become more competitive on the market by adding a new, patented type of grape that offers higher margins compared with current products.

 An investment grant under the Trade and Competitiveness Programme funded by the EU will support El Roda’s capital expenditure plan and enable it to reach new export markets.
 This is the first transaction under the Programme in Egypt, which helps SMEs to introduce new products, improve standards and enhance links with suppliers and buyers.

-In addition, El Roda, which currently employs over 230 people, will contribute to a more inclusive economy by implementing an internship scheme, part of the new Youth Employment Programme funded by Italy.
+In addition, El Roda, which currently employs over 230 people, will contribute to a more inclusive economy by implementing an internship scheme, as part of the new Youth Employment Programme for SMEs funded by SECO and Italy.
 As a result, the company will be able to provide work-based learning opportunities as well as recruit and retain young skilled labour.
-This will be the Programme’s first project in Egypt.
+This will be the programme’s first project in Egypt.